carpentries-incubator/workflows-nextflow/_episodes/05-workflow.md

 workflow {
     transcriptome_ch = channel.fromPath('data/yeast/transcriptome/*.fa.gz',checkIfExists: true)
-    reads = channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz',checkIfExists: true)
+    read_pairs_ch = channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz',checkIfExists: true)

-    //index process takes 1 input channel as a parameter index_obj = INDEX(transcriptome_ch)
+    //index process takes 1 input channel as a argument index_obj = INDEX(transcriptome_ch)

-    //quant channel takes 2 input channels as parameters QUANT(index_out_ch,reads).view()
+    //quant channel takes 2 input channels as arguments QUANT(index_obj,read_pairs_ch).view()
 }
 ~~~
 {: .language-groovy }

 In this example, the `INDEX` process is invoked first and the `QUANT` process second.
-The `INDEX` object, `index_obj`, is passed as the first parameter to the `QUANT` process.
-The `reads` channel is passed as the second parameter.
+The `INDEX` object, `index_obj`, is passed as the first argument to the `QUANT` process.
+The `read_pairs_ch` channel is passed as the second argument.

 ### Process composition

-Processes having matching input-output declaration can be composed so that the output of the first process is passed as input to the following process.
+Processes having matching `input`-`output` declaration can be composed so that the output of the first process is passed as input to the following process.

-Taking in consideration the previous process definition, it’s possible to write it as the following:
+For example: taking in consideration the previous process example, it’s possible to re-write it as the following:

 ~~~
 [..truncated..]

 workflow {
   transcriptome_ch = channel.fromPath('data/yeast/transcriptome/*.fa.gz')
-  reads = channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')
+  read_pairs_ch = channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')

-  // pass index process as a parameter to quant process quant(index(transcriptome_ch),reads ).view()
+  // pass INDEX process as a parameter to QUANT process QUANT(INDEX(transcriptome_ch),read_pairs_ch ).view() }
-}
 ~~~
 {: .language-groovy }